httpsterio/gotempo-sl-module/README.md

 ```

 The module publishes `players.txt` beside `hr.txt` once a second, on song select, gameplay and
-evaluation, saying which sides are joined and what each named.
-Song select matters: a strap takes
+evaluation, listing which sides are joined and what each named (`-` for nothing).
+Straps are
-a few seconds to connect, so gotempo has to know before the first note.

-Sides that name nothing still appear, as `-`. gotempo needs the difference between "nobody is on
-P2" and "someone is on P2 who named nothing", since the first leaves that slot alone and the
-second puts the machine's configured strap on it.
+released when it stops, so leaving the song flow frees them.

 ## Config